Speaker 04.24.25

 As a testament to the strength of her practice, Amanda is consistently recognized as a leading lawyer for environmental law by numerous publications and directories.
 She is ranked by Best Lawyers and has earned the distinction of “Lawyer of the Year” (2024).
 She has also been recognized among the top lawyers for environmental law and litigation as a recipient of the Texas Legal Excellence Awards by Texas Lawyer (2021) and listed in The Legal 500 U.S., among other accolades.

-Amanda frequently speaks or writes on emerging environmental and natural resource issues and developments, with topics varying from climate change to natural resource damages to per- and polyfluoroalkyl substances (PFAS), among others.
-She is often highlighted in the media for her work by outlets such as Law360, Dow Jones Institutional News and Texas Lawyer, to name a few.
+Amanda frequently speaks or writes on emerging environmental and natural resource issues and developments, with topics varying from climate change to natural resource damages to per- and polyfluoroalkyl substances (PFAS) and biodiversity, among others.
+She has been quoted in or highlighted for her work in the media by outlets such as the Wall Street Journal, Law360, Dow Jones Institutional News and Texas Lawyer, to name a few.

 View More